 Olympic Peninsula Road Trip Beautiful Destination #5: Rialto Beach

 Washington beaches are unlike other West Coast beaches.
-They are sometimes lined with unimaginably large pieces of driftwood and there is no swimming allowed.
+They are sometimes lined with unimaginably large pieces of driftwood and swimming at most of them is not recommended.
 The perfect example is Rialto Beach.
 This beach is easily accessible traveling from Lake Crescent, following Highway 101 and then Highway 110.
 It is secluded, and it is wild.

 Walking along the beach you can watch huge waves crash onto the shore, and you can walk amongst piles of driftwood.
 One of the most popular things to do at this beach is to hike along the beach to Hole-In-The-Wall, a rock in which you get views of picturesque rock formations.
 To get there requires a quick moving river crossing, and again you want to keep track of tide tables.